Podcasts, those broadcast-style audio and video shows distributed as Internet downloads or streams, aren’t just for consumption on mobile devices.

 Overcast for iOS and, by extension, the Web player, are free, but users can add advanced functionality to the mobile app via in-app purchases.

-Marco Arment also has, including searching and podcast adding.
+Marco Arment also has Web-player improvements on tap, including searching and podcast adding.

 Decisions, Decisions -- My decision about which client to use on my Mac is based largely on which client I use on my mobile devices.
 I initially used Downcast and Instacast for iOS, but later switched to Pocket Casts; I continued using Instacast for the Mac until Pocket Casts for the Web was released.